shivam-modi/lightningNetwork/README.md

 # lightningNetwork

 ## About
-Implementaion of bitcoin lightning network at basic level in C++
+Implementation of Bitcoin Lightning Network at a basic level in C++